 There she lusted after her lovers, whose genitals were like those of donkeys and whose emission was like that of horses.
 Ezekiel 23:20

-This is one of the most graphic uses of language in the Bible and many are shocked to find this kind of language in the Bible.
-But the Ezekiel 23:20 meaning still has some powerful truths for us today.
+This is one of the most graphic uses of language in the Bible and many are shocked to find this verse in God’s word.
+While vulgar, the Ezekiel 23:20 meaning still has some powerful truths for us today.

-Now, this might be a shocking verse and it might make you a little uncomfortable.
-However I think by diving into the context and the meaning you will see how this can apply to your life today.
+This passage might make you a little uncomfortable.
+However, I think by diving into the context and the meaning you will see how this can apply to your life today.

 The Context Of Ezekiel 23:20